videolan/libvlcsharp/docs/home.md

 # How do I do X?

 Check out our [How Do I Do X](how_do_I_do_X.md) page.

+# MediaPlayerElement

+For Xamarin.Forms and Uno platforms, we provide a ready-to-use integrated video control.

+Learn what it can do and our future plans for it [here](media_player_element.md).

 # General usage guidelines and best practices